eplarocco/Food-Image-Recognition-Web-App/README.md

 NN2.py – Augments data and trains/saves CNN model for use in Predict.py

-Predict.py – Defines functions using saved model to predict category of .jpg
+Predict.py – Defines functions using saved model to predict category of .jpg and currently tests a few predictions